Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Abstract

 \section{Abstract}

-Large language models (LLMs) demonstrate a remarkable ability to learn new tasks from a few in-context examples.
-However, this flexibility introduces safety concerns: LLMs can be influenced by incorrect or malicious demonstrations -- for example, if an adversary tampers with or injects harmful examples without a human supervisor noticing.
-This motivates principled designs in which the system itself includes built-in mechanisms to guard against such attacks.
-We propose a novel approach to limit the degree to which harmful demonstrations can degrade model performance.
-First, we define a baseline ``safe'' behavior for the model -- the model's performance given no in-context demonstrations (zero-shot).
-Next, we apply distribution-free risk control (DFRC) to control the extent to which in-context samples can decay performance below zero-shot.
+Large language models (LLMs) can be influenced by harmful or irrelevant context, which can significantly harm model performance on downstream tasks.
+This motivates principled designs in which LLM systems include built-in mechanisms to guard against such ``garbage in, garbage out'' scenarios.
+We propose a novel approach to limit the degree to which harmful context can degrade model performance.
+First, we define a baseline ``safe'' behavior for the model -- the model's performance given no context at all (zero-shot).
+Next, we apply distribution-free risk control (DFRC) to control the extent to which the user-provided context can decay performance below this safe zero-shot baseline.
 We achieve this by leveraging dynamic early exit prediction, ignoring later attention heads that attend the most to the unsafe inputs.
 Finally, we propose modifications to DFRC that allow it to both control risk for harmful inputs \textit{and} leverage performance and efficiency gains on helpful inputs.
-We present both theoretical and empirical results showing that our approach can effectively control risk for harmful in-context demonstrations while simultaneously achieving substantial computational efficiency gains with helpful demonstrations.
+We present both theoretical and empirical results across 9 tasks spanning in-context learning and open-ended question answering, showing that our approach can effectively control risk for harmful context and simultaneously achieve substantial computational efficiency gains with helpful context.